 - Housing

-- · Health and Well-being
+- Health and Well-being

 - Independence

 - Social Inclusion

 - Independence

 - Justice

-One core metric linked to government data will be used for each of these outcome areas.
-For example, the metric for Health and Well-being will be measured against the number of hospital bed days as provided by linked government data.
+Where possible, one core metric linked to government data will be used for these outcome areas.
+For example, the metric for Health and Well-being will be measured against the number of hospital bed days, as provided by linked government data.

-This will provide a robust, consistent data set across all states and territories where J2SI is being delivered.
+Licensees will also track progress against these outcome areas throughout the program.
+This, combined with the linked data where available, will provide a robust, consistent data set across all states and territories where J2SI is being delivered.
 The impact of J2SI will be assessed using clients' linked government data from the three years prior to the program as the counterfactual in order to track changes in these outcome areas over time.